jpinkham/business-sitecatalyst/README.md

-**THIS MODULE IS UP FOR ADOPTION (as of Sep 2017)!
+**THIS MODULE HAS NOT BEEN UPDATED SINCE 2012!
 I no longer have access to Adobe SiteCatalyst so I cannot maintain it any longer.

+original description:

 Business-SiteCatalyst
 =====================